 Focus: Smart infrastructure and tokenized assets

-IOTA signed an MoU with MDEC to pilot smart infrastructure in Kuala Lumpur.
+IOTA signed an MoU with MDEC to test smart infrastructure in Kuala Lumpur.

-HashKey Chain and Cicada Finance are collaborating on tokenized asset issuance.
+HashKey Chain and Cicada Finance are working together on tokenized asset issuance.

 ASEAN Blockchain Consortium launched an innovation fund for cross‑border startups.

-These collaborations open international funding channels and promote regulatory harmony across ASEAN.
-If you’re an investor or policymaker, this is where you’ll spot the next big moves forming.
+These partnerships open international funding channels.
+They encourage rule harmony across ASEAN.
+If you are an investor or policymaker, this is where you will spot the next big moves forming.

-Malaysia’s corporate sector is shifting from experimentation to real deployment.
-Companies like CIMB, Petronas Digital, and Telekom Malaysia are implementing blockchain in supply chains, finance, and IoT.
-Venture funds are matching this momentum, investing RM 50–200 million in infrastructure projects.
-According to the Securities Commission’s 2025 report, enterprise blockchain adoption in Malaysia grew 38% year-on-year, driven by fintech integration and compliance clarity.
+Malaysia's corporate sector is shifting from testing to real use.
+Companies like CIMB, Petronas Digital, and Telekom Malaysia are using blockchain in supply chains, finance, and IoT.
+Venture funds are matching this momentum.
+They invest RM 50–200 million in infrastructure projects.
+According to the Securities Commission's 2025 report, company blockchain use in Malaysia grew 38% year‑on‑year.
+Fintech integration and clear rules drove that growth.

 Investment Range: RM 50–200 million